hdShang/arxiv-daily/docs/cs-RO/2025-10-13/papers/251010912v2-more-than-a-point-capturing-uncertainty-with-adaptive-affordance-hea.md

 ---
 layout: default
-title: More than A Point: Capturing Uncertainty with Adaptive Affordance Heatmaps for Spatial Grounding in Robotic Tasks
+title: "More than A Point: Capturing Uncertainty with Adaptive Affordance Heatmaps for Spatial Grounding in Robotic Tasks"
 ---

 # More than A Point: Capturing Uncertainty with Adaptive Affordance Heatmaps for Spatial Grounding in Robotic Tasks